What does student loan forgiveness look like under the Biden administration?

 McNicholes cited post-graduation productivity as one of the many reasons why student loans should be forgiven.

-"You're going to get a full time job, start paying back everything, going to start looking for houses, being involved in the housing market, having children before they're there," McNicholes said.
+"You're going to get a full time job, start paying back everything, going to start looking for houses, being involved in the housing market, having children," McNicholes said.
 "But nowadays for students, that's not a reality.
 Most of them are not going to be finding a house most of them cannot even afford to begin thinking about taking on a mortgage with that amount of student debt and that's postponing that part of our economy."

 McNicholes also added that in these times, higher education is slowly becoming mandatory, leaving many to take on debt without a choice.